Jaywhisker/PlayWrite/README.md

 # PlayWrite
 This is the repository for PlayWrite.
 PlayWrite is a multimodal generative ambient game music model.
 It takes in landscape images and text prompts to generate 10s samples of ambient game musics.
-You may read on our work here: (TBD)
+You may read on our work here: https://drive.google.com/file/d/1jciEqOkL3KZIZOKlotGJbsOfMNt3Y_Nf/view?usp=drive_link

 ## Setup
 ### Library Dependcies